container based virtualization

 So, before we dive into the benefits of VXLAN, let us address the basics of loop detection and prevention, which is a significant driver for using network overlays such as VLXAN.
 The challenge is that data frames can exist indefinitely when loops occur, disrupting network stability and degrading performance.

-In addition, loops introduce broadcast radiation, increasing CPU and network bandwidth utilization, which results in a degradation of user application access experience.
+In addition, loops introduce broadcast radiation, increasing CPU and network bandwidth utilization, which degrades user application access experience.
 Finally, in multi-site networks, a loop can span multiple data centers, causing disruptions that are difficult to pinpoint.
-A lot of this can be solved with overlay networking.
+Overlay networking can solve much of this.

 VXLAN vs VLAN